 visitors with a large number of community events taking place throughout

-The Crowland Show a typical traditional country show takes place in June each year;
+The Crowland Show a typical traditional country show takes place on the first Saturday in June each year;

-Apart from the Abbey there is a Methodist church and a Salvation Army Centre.
-The nearest Roman Catholic church is newly built St Norbergs in Spalding.
+Apart from the Abbey there is also a Methodist church.
+The nearest Roman Catholic church is St Norbergs in Spalding.

-2 supermarkets open until 10pm, newsagents, post office, chemist, butchers, bakery, hardware/diy, florist, 3 ladies hairdressers, 2 barbers, library, garden centre and camping and caravanning centre,
+3 supermarkets open until 10pm, post office, chemist, butchers, bakery, hardware/diy, Charity shops, 3 ladies hairdressers, 2 barbers, library, garden centre and camping and caravanning centre,

 A very small market is held every Friday in the main street with an excellent fruit and veg selection and fresh fish stall.